You are here

 Accountability Pathways Resources

 When a school or district reaches the end of the accountability clock, CDE staff will work with the district to select a pathway that is best suited to create dramatic change.
 We are continuing to develop resources to support this process.
-Below are guidance documents for each pathway, as well as rubrics for school districts submitting innovation or management plans on behalf of a school, set of schools, or the district.
-The rubrics are intended to guide planning for Priority Improvement and Turnaround schools and districts pursuing the innovation or management pathways.
+Below are guidance documents and rubrics for each pathway.
+The guidance documents overview important information about each pathway.
+The rubrics are intended to guide planning for Priority Improvement and Turnaround schools and districts pursuing one of the pathways.
 The rubrics will also be used by CDE staff to inform the Commissioner’s report and assess whether the plan, if implemented, will have significant, rapid and positive impact on student learning.

 Pathway Guidance Documents

 Accountability Pathways Grant

 The Accountability Pathways Planning grant is intended to support Local Educational Agencies (LEAs) and schools nearing the end of the Accountability Clock to explore pathway options, take thoughtful action, and increase readiness for discussions with the State Board of Education.
 The Accountability Pathways Planning grant is now part of the ESSA Application for School Improvement (EASI).